-You can think of Contentful as an API-centric content infrastructure platform.
-This means that whatever kind you content you have stored with Contentful — getting it into your app is as simple as issuing a GET request.
+You can think of Contentful as an API-centric content management platform.
+This means that whatever kind of content you have stored with Contentful — getting it into your app is as simple as issuing a GET request.
 After receiving the GET request, the result will be returned as JSON.
 And you can store any kind of data with Contentful, not just text and images.

 So if you know how to handle HTTP requests and JSON responses, you will figure out how to work with Contentful in no time.

 One way to make sure that the code you carefully craft will indeed result in a progressive web app is to double check your efforts against the Progressive Web App Checklist.
 Below are three items from the checklist, and the reasons why you should use Contentful to help check them off: